How to Solve for Heartburn Naturally

 If symptoms come on as you’re lying down to sleep, try adding a pillow or two so your head is a bit higher than your stomach.

 Now I know that some of these things are easier said than done.
-If you'd like help adjusting your lifestyle to gradually move from the foods you currently eat to a more nourishing diet and to identify techniques that can help you implement new habits, give us a call (1-866-JOYVIAL).
+If you'd like help adjusting your lifestyle to gradually move from the foods you currently eat to a more nourishing diet and to identify techniques that can help you live a healthier, more JOYful life, give us a call at 1-866-JOYVIAL or click here to book your free discovery session.

 You are much stronger than you think and simply need a few techniques to address your unique goals and challenges.
 We are here for you whenever you're ready.